Monthly Grocery Shopping to Save (a Ton of) Money

 Meal Planning Made Even Easier: Consider Using an Inexpensive Meal Planning Service

-If you feel overwhelmed at the thought of having to create a meal plan and add one more thing to your to-do list, then an inexpensive service like $5 Meal Plans could be a great option for you. $5 Meal Plans costs just $5 per month, and they do all of the planning for you!
+If you feel overwhelmed at the thought of having to create an inexpensive meal plan and add one more thing to your to-do list, then an inexpensive solution is a service like $5 Meal Plans could be a great option for you. $5 Meal Plans costs just $5 per month, and they do all of the planning for you!

 They plan the meals you will eat and include the ingredients you will need to buy and the recipes you will need to follow to prepare them.
 Pretty cool!
 With $5 Meal Plans, the dinners themselves also cost less than $5 per meal to make!
 And the service comes with a 14-day free trial, so you have nothing to lose!
 If this sounds like a good option for your family, you can check out $5 Meal Plans here.

-3. You need to do a food inventory as you make your grocery list in order to make monthly grocery shopping successful.
+3. Do a food inventory as you make your grocery list in order to make monthly grocery shopping successful.

 Figuring out what you already have and what you need to buy is always an important part of meal planning and creating an effective grocery list, but when you are determined to do monthly grocery shopping, it is even more important.